mre-code/groovysql/README.md

 ### `-w|--width <arg>`

 Limit maximum text column width.
 When using the `--format text` option, this option limits the displayed column width.
+Default value can be set in config file as `width`.
+If not set anywhere then the default column width is 30.
-The default column width is 30.
 Column width settings can also be controlled through the `.width` control record directive (see [Directives](#directives)).

 ## Schemes